jralph/docker-examples/README.md

 - Makefile
 - Unit Tests

-## php+nginx+symfony+go
+## php+nginx+symfony+mysql

-This example includes the setup of a symfony php project and gettign it up and running using nginx and php-fpm, in separate containers.
+This example includes the setup of a symfony php project and getting it up and running using nginx and php-fpm, in separate containers.

-It also includes using Go applications to run as queue listeners/workers to respond to symfony events/tasks.

-It includes examples for usign docker-app+docker-compose, kubernetes, standalone docker, and a makefile for ease of use.
+It includes examples for using docker-app+docker-compose, kubernetes, standalone docker, and a makefile for ease of use.

 Basic unit tests are included as an example.